ThelianTech-Studios/CalradiaForge/docs/refactor/logging_policy.md

 ## Open Questions

-- What retention policy should replace or preserve the current 14-day cleanup?
+- Should `RetainedFileCount` mean file count or file age, and what exact retention/active-file/archive policy should replace or preserve the current cleanup?
+- Should the active file preserve the Serilog default approximate size limit, use explicit size rolling, or use another policy?
+- Should logger ownership belong to `SerilogLoggerFactory` or the DI provider?
+- Should the shared logger be assigned to `Serilog.Log.Logger`, or be directly disposed through DI?
+- What is the exact provider/logger disposal order after workflow quiescence?
+- What collision-safe archive naming and failure-reporting contract should be used?
+- Should central formatter/redactor protection remain, or can caller discipline replace it after Phase 5.B review and owner approval?
 - Should diagnostic bundles redact or omit user-specific filesystem paths?
 - Which path components should remain visible when diagnosing multi-library Steam Workshop detection?